stdrice/stdrice.github.io/content/posts/updates-2026-q1/index.md

 ![keyboard](keyboard.jpg)

 ## Photography
 Lately, I’ve also been getting into photography.
 I can’t really afford a proper camera yet, but I always have my phone with me.
-With the [ProShot app](https://play.google.com/store/apps/details?id=com.riseupgames.proshot2), it’s actually “good enough” to use like a camera.
+With the [ProShot app](https://play.google.com/store/apps/details?id=com.riseupgames.proshot2), I can basically turn my phone into a "good enough" camera.

 | | |
 | --- | --- |